dkmfbk/rdfpro/src/site/markdown/model.md

         void endRDF();
     }

-An `RDFProcessor` declares how many extra passes it needs on its input and providing, upon request, an `RDFHandler` (Sesame interface) where quads, prefix/namespace bindings and comments in RDF data can be fed and handled, with the result sent to a sink RDFHandler.
+An `RDFProcessor` declares how many extra passes it needs on its input and provides, upon request, an [`RDFHandler`](http://rdf4j.org/sesame/2.7/apidocs/org/openrdf/rio/RDFHandler.html) (Sesame interface) where quads, prefix/namespace bindings and comments in RDF data can be fed and handled, with the result sent to a sink `RDFHandler`.
 Differently from Sesame, that does not specify whether an `RDFHandler` can be simultaneously accessed by multiple threads, here we expect methods `handleComment`, `handleNamespace` and `handleStatement` to be called concurrently by multiple threads to achieve higher throughputs.
 Thread management is done by RDFpro with the goal of using as many threads as reasonable (~ the number of available cores) to concurrently invoke methods of `RDFProcessor`s.

-RDFpro offers a number of processors for common tasks that can be easily extended by users (see the [tool usage page](usage.html) for their detailed description).
+RDFpro offers a number of processors for common tasks that can be easily extended by users (see the [tool usage page](usage.html) for their detailed description, or static factory methods in class [`RDFProcessors`](apidocs/eu/fbk/rdfpro/RDFProcessors.html) for their use in Java code).
 It is worth noting that some processors make use of the `sort` utility to perform tasks that cannot be done one quad at a time, enabling their execution on arbitrarily large inputs (disk space permitting).
 In addition to the `sort` utility, RDFpro also exploits the native `gzip`, `bzip2`, `xz` and `7za` utilities (and the multi-threaded version of the first two: `pigz` and `pbzip2`) to efficiently deal with compressed data.